What Is The Definition Of A Garden?

 Gardening can be a sustainable practice that reduces the environmental impact.
 By growing your own food, you can reduce the need for transportation and packaging associated with store-bought produce.
 Implementing organic gardening practices, such as composting and using natural pest control methods, promotes environmental stewardship and helps maintain soil health.
 Additionally, gardens can contribute to the overall cooling effect in urban areas by reducing the heat island effect.

-See also What Is The Difference Between Farming And Gardening?
+See also What Is The Best Metal For Garden Tools?

 Conclusion